4xmen/xshop/README.md

     - saderat bank
     - melat bank
     - parsian bank
+- & etc, like as customzied search and compare products

 ## License
 xShop developed under `GPL-3` license, So don't worry it will be opensource for ever!